Dani Bolt

-Daniel Lima de Castro (born 18 June 1999), commonly known as Dani Bolt or simply Daniel, is a Brazilian professional footballer who plays as an right-back for Juventude, on loan from Athletico Paranaense.
+Daniel Lima de Castro (born 18 June 1999), commonly known as Dani Bolt or simply Daniel, is a Brazilian professional footballer who plays as a right-back for Qarabağ in the Azerbaijan Premier League.

-Club career
+Career

 Bolt joined the academy of Fluminense in 2019.
 In mid-2020, Bolt was cut from the Fluminense first team after failing to renew his contract with the club.
 After the contract situation was resolved, he made a total of five appearances for Fluminense, before agreeing to terminate his contract following the 2021 season.

 He moved to Athletico Paranaense in early 2022.
 He was loaned to Vitória in April 2022, alongside teammate Léo Gomes.
 For the 2023 season, he was loaned to Juventude.

+On 17 January 2024, Bolt left Athletico Paranaense and signed a one-and-a-half-year contract with Liga Portugal 2 club Torreense.

 Style of play

 Known for his speed, he is nicknamed Dani Bolt after Jamaican sprinter Usain Bolt.